Skip to main content

 You make enough money to pay two mortgages, but have you thought about how often you'll be able to use a second home?
 Would you be able to take time off work or family obligations to go often enough to make paying for a second home worthwhile?
 They can be great for those who are retired or can work remotely, but it may not be worth it if you can only go for a weekend here and there.

 If you plan to invest in a second home, it's a good idea to have a plan on how you'll use it.
 We're talking more than how often you'll be there physically, but a plan for maintenance as well.
 How will you open and close up a home if it's in a seasonal area, like a lake house or mountain retreat?
 If it gets below freezing during the winter, how will the pipes be taken care of for example?
 If you won't be at both homes often enough to take care of tasks like these, rethink whether you actually should buy a second home or make the extra investment in paying for a reputable property management company or enlist a trusted neighbor to do so.
+If you're on the fence about owning two homes, check out our article Pros and Cons of Owning a Second Home.

 Is a Second Home a Good Investment